minprog/platforms/code_tools/2 type_checkers/index.md

 <https://video.uva.nl/media/Platforms2021+Typing+Intro+2/0_yhpg39c9>

-With Python 3.5 came [type hints](https://www.python.org/dev/peps/pep-0484/).
-A system within Python to *hint* what the type of a variable should be.
+Python 3.5 introduced [type hints](https://www.python.org/dev/peps/pep-0484/).
+Syntax within Python to declare what the type of a variable should be.
 Probably best explained by a quote from a certain [Disney classic](https://www.imdb.com/title/tt0325980/):

 "The code is more what you'd call guidelines than actual rules"

-In turn, in Python these hints do not do anything on their own, they are just hints.
-However there are programs that can take these hints and help you write better code.
+In Python these type hints do not do anything on their own, they are just hints.
+However there are tools that can take these hints and help you write better code.
 This is what a type hint looks like in Python:

-    def sum(a: int, b: int) -> int: return a + b
+    def add(a: int, b: int) -> int: return a + b

 Admittedly the syntax takes some getting used to, but all it says is, here is a function named `add`. `add` takes two integers and will return an integer.

-Then there are programs such as [mypy](http://mypy-lang.org/) that can take these hints and check whether the program is free of any Type Errors.
-All before actually running the code.
+Python as a language focuses on writing code easily and quickly.
+At this point you have probably noticed that you can achieve more with a few lines of Python than let's say a few lines of C. To achieve this, the Python language has to be rather flexible and not all that strict.
+That does mean however that most bugs and errors are only found while running the program.
+Forcing you, the programmer, to more carefully test your code.
+That in itself is not necessarily a bad thing, but it is often difficult to test every part of your program sufficiently.
+Which in turn leads to bugs lingering in the code.
+Type hints partially solve this problem, by making it possible to detect type errors early on.
+Before running your code even!

 ## Background